 Posted by ApachePilot |

 Since my last blog entry a few things have changed.
 I have since left the natural gas industry to follow a higher calling.
 I returned home to finish my studies and became an ordained minister in 2013.
 Since that time my RC interests have slowed a bit and taken on another direction.
 Having opened our new place of worship and adjusting to my new life I have started helping out in our local school.
-Teaching part time in science and shop.
-Lately we have begun a new project with our middle and highschool sudents.
-We have a curriculum and will be teaching these leaders of tomorrow the truth and possibilities behind FPV and (drones) as the name has been adopted.
+Teaching/ helping students part time in science and shop.
+Lately we have begun a new project for our middle and highschool sudents.
+(Families have now been invited to join) We have a curriculum and will be teaching these leaders of tomorrow the truth and possibilities behind FPV and (drones) as the name has been adopted.
 We call them surveillance vehicles.
 We have a project beginning March 1st instructing students on this concept.

 It should be known that we are not only attempting to introduce the world of FPV to these leaders of tomorrow, we are doing so from the ground up.
 Learning to fly, viewing footage, reading and exams.
 We all see videos on the internet and on television of these so called drones as everyone seems to name them.
 Our students are instructed on every aspect, from design, build, and function before ever placing a camera onboard.
 Once these goals are achieved we step it up a bit and install a video camera.
 The model is to be flown over a predetermined coarse LOS and footage is viewed after landing.
 The last step is to install video downlink, at which point students will fly via a monitor with a spotter on a closed coarse.
 The final test will be given to all students after progress is made.
 These students are tomorrows leaders and we would like them to know this technology and what it could do for crop research, wild life and conservation, as well as search and rescue if it was warranted